Linear response for spiking neuronal networks with unbounded memory: Numerical simulations

-\paragraph{Data.} Another possible application of our result comes from the fact that correlations are taken with respect to the statistics in spontaneous activity, which can be approximated from experimental recordings of a neuronal network spiking, in absence of external stimuli, using the Maximum Entropy Principle.
+\paragraph{Data.} Another possible application of our results comes from the fact that correlations are taken with respect to the statistics in spontaneous activity, which can be approximated from experimental recordings of a neuronal network spiking, in absence of external stimuli, using the Maximum Entropy Principle.
 As correlations between monomials can also be computed from data, assuming that the neuronal tissue from which the spikes have been recorded can be modeled by the gIF, only the values of the parameters of the model are needed to compute $\delta \phi$ and to predict the linear response.
 A similar approach has been used in \cite{cocco:09} with quite interesting results.
-Our work extends this to interactions with delays, allowing, as a future work, to make a step further in answering the important questions raised by these authors: "First, how do the effective couplings depend on the (visual) stimulus?
+Our work extends this to interactions with delays, allowing, as a future work, to take a step further in answering the important questions raised by these authors: ``First, how do the effective couplings depend on the (visual) stimulus?
 Second, to what extent are the inferred couplings affected by the incomplete sampling of the activity, both from temporal (finite duration of the recordings) and spatial (small area of the retina covered by the electrode array) points of views?
 Third, do the couplings strongly depend on the model used for the inference?"
-Yet our approach raises issues on how handling the terms of our expansion using empirical correlations becoming more and more noisy as the order of the monomials increases.
-Note however that the spontaneous Gibbs distribution with pairwise interactions (including time delays) can be well approximated from data as shown in \cite{vasquez-palacios-etal:12,cessac-etal:17b}.
+Note that the spontaneous Gibbs distribution with pairwise interactions (including time delays) can be well approximated from data as shown in \cite{vasquez-palacios-etal:12,cessac-etal:17b}.